JRcard/GPIOSeq/README.md

 # GPIOseq
-Séquenceur visuelle pour des GPIO de Raspberry Pi
+Visual sequencer for the GPIO of the Raspberry Pi